Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/24_Hygrothermograph_DHT11.rst

 This code uses the DHTesp and LiquidCrystal_I2C libraries, so make sure the relevant library files are added before writing the program.

-Sketch_24.2_Temperature_and_Humidity_Sensor
+Sketch_Temperature_and_Humidity_Sensor
 ----------------------------------------------------------

 .. image:: ../_static/imgs/24_Hygrothermograph_DHT11/Chapter24_10.png
     :align: center

 Download the code to ESP32-S3 WROOM.
 The first line of LCD1602 shows the temperature value, and the second line shows the humidity value.
-Try to “pinch” the thermistor (without touching the leads) with your index finger and thumb for a brief time to observe the change in the LCD display value.
+Try to "pinch" the thermistor (without touching the leads) with your index finger and thumb for a brief time to observe the change in the LCD display value.

 .. image:: ../_static/imgs/24_Hygrothermograph_DHT11/Chapter24_11.png
     :align: center